NVIDIA/libglvnd/README.md

 around glapi which provides some higher-level functionality for managing dispatch tables, requesting vendor proc addresses, and making current to a given context + dispatch table.
-This is a separate library rather than statically linked into libGLX, since current dispatch tables will eventually be shared between GLX and EGL, similarly to how glapi operates when Mesa is compiled with the --shared-glapi option.
+This is a separate library rather than statically linked into libGLX, since the same dispatching code is used by both GLX and EGL.

 libOpenGL is a wrapper library to libGLdispatch which exposes OpenGL 4.5 core and compatibility entry points.